Mdsomratakbor/C--Tutorial/C# Stack .md

 **`Declaration of the stack`**
 **`A stack is created with the help of the Stack Data type.
 The keyword "new" is used to create an object of a Stack.
 The object is then assigned to the variable st.`**
 <pre>Stack st = new Stack()</pre>

+**Adding elements to the stack**
+`The push method is used to add an element onto the stack.
+The general syntax of the statement is given below.`